 Most FFS patients have forehead surgery, so they would be getting a subtle lift anyway because that's one of the effects of forehead surgery as I explained above.
 However, if you were not having forehead surgery and wanted a subtle lift, this technique might be useful

 Also called a temporal brow lift this lifts the outer third of the eyebrow both upwards and outwards.
 The surgeon makes 2 incisions at the temples but behind the hairline where the scars won't show.
 A small amount of skin is removed and internal stitches hold everything in place.

 4. Internal Brow Lift.

 Also called a transblepharoplasty brow lift.
 This is performed at the same time as an upper blepharoplasty which is a procedure to remove excess skin from the upper eyelid.
 The eyebrow is accessed through the eyelid incision and is loosened from the underlying tissues.
 The eyebrow is then held in the new position with stitches or a small implant.

 I have read about this procedure but have never met anyone who has had it.
 The effects would be subtle as it is effectively a type of endoscopic brow lift (see above).

 In the mid-forehead brow lift, horizontal incisions are made in the middle of the forehead.
 This is likely to make the scars very noticeable and would usually only be performed when the patient has very strong horizontal frown lines that the surgeon can hide the scars in.
 I do not recommend this procedure, I only include it here to be complete.

 6. Direct Brow Lift.

 This is the simplest technique and involves cutting out a strip of skin along the top edge of the eyebrow and sewing the resulting gap closed to lift the eyebrow.
-This leaves a scar along the top of the eyebrow and is not often used.
-It is more likely to be suitable for men with bushy eyebrows that can hide the scar.
+This leaves a scar along the top of the eyebrow.
+I strongly recommend against this technique and have seen some very poor results with clear scarring.